UAAP Season 50 basketball tournaments: Elimination round games

-The Baby Falcons led at halftime, 38–28, but the Baby Tamaraws rallied to close the gap.
+The Baby Falcons led at halftime, at 38–28, but the Baby Tamaraws rallied to close the gap.
 The game was decided in the last 43 seconds when a fouled Terry James Pearson converted both his free throws to break away from a 66–all deadlock with FEU and send his Baby Falcons team to their second-straight victory of the tournament.

 Antonio Barrameda topscored with 16 points for Adamson, while Johnny Abarrientos and Sixto Mondarte had 14 apiece for FEU.